Is Chocolate Bad for Dogs?

 Can dogs develop a tolerance to chocolate over time?

-No, dogs cannot develop a tolerance to theobromine, and even small amounts of chocolate can be toxic to them.
+No, dogs cannot build a tolerance to theobromine, making even small amounts of chocolate potentially toxic.

 What are some signs that my dog may be allergic to chocolate?

-While chocolate allergy is rare in dogs, some signs of an allergic reaction may include itching, redness, swelling, and hives.
-If you suspect your dog is having an allergic reaction to chocolate, contact your veterinarian for advice.
+While rare, signs of an allergic reaction may include itching, redness, swelling, and hives.
+Consult your veterinarian if such symptoms arise.

 Note: